datacamp-content-public/R-Epi/chapter1.md

 1. First we need our random numbers (last exercise)!
 Create a new list of 2^15 random numbers and save it in `r_numbers`
 2. Calculate the FFT of this random time-series by using the function `fft()`.
 Save the result in `r_numbers_fft`!
 As mentioned bevore we need only the **real part** there for we will use the function `Re()` and we need only the second halfe of the real part of the fft-signal, which we can do with indices in brackets `[start_index:end_index]`.
 Save the result in `y`!

-1. Calculate the frequencies of the FFT-coefficients, use a sampling rate of 64 Hz!
+At this point we have already our y-values also called fourier-coefficients for the FFT-spectrum.
+Each fourier-coefficient respresents a frequeuncy.
+Now we will calculate this frequencies:
+3. Create a list of frequencies from 0 to 32 Hz with steps of 32/2^14.
+Use `seq(start,end, step)` and save the result in `x`

 2. Plot the FFT-spectrum (x-axis = frequencies, y-axis = FFT-coefficients)!
+Use `plot(x=x-values, y=y-values)`!

 `@hint`
-no hint given at the moment ... we need time to do so
+`no` hint given at the moment ... we need time to do ```so```

 `@pre_exercise_code`
 ```{r}